-"[t] he only absolute in the law governing custody of children is that there are no absolutes."
+"[t]he only absolute in the law governing custody of children is that there are no absolutes."
 Friederwitzer v.
 Friederwitzer, 55 N.Y.2d 89, 93 (1982).

-Each child has a right to be treated as an individual.
-A judge should determine custody between parents who cannot agree according to the best interest of the child.
+Each child has a right to be treated as an individual and treated as a unique being.
+If the parents cannot agree on the residency arrangements, a judge determines custody and residency according to the best interest of the child.
 That means no presumptions but a detailed analysis of the needs of the child and the ability of each parent to meet those needs.
+It also means that the judge should factor in the child's perspective and needs.
 One child might adapt very well to two households.
 Another child may only thrive on (and need) a routine - same bed, same toys, same schedule daily.
 It depends on the parents and the health, age, and sensibilities of the child involved.
 As one court indicated: